Fast quantum state discrimination with nonlinear PTP channels: PTP Models

 \begin{definition}[{\bf NINO channel}] Let $\phi : \RHO \rightarrow \RHO $ be a positive linear map with ${\rm tr}[\phi(X)] \neq 0 $ for every $X \in \RHO $, and ${\rm tr}[\phi(X)] \neq 1 $ for one or more $X \in \RHO$.
 Then the PTP map

 is called a {\bf nonlinear-in-normalization only} (NINO) channel. \end{definition}

-We stress that the positive map $\phi$ in {\bf Definition \ref{nino def}} is {\it linear}, but not unitary $\phi_U(X) = UXU^\dagger, \ U^\dagger U \! = \!
+We stress that the positive map $\phi$ in Definition \ref{nino def} is {\it linear}, but not unitary $\phi_U(X) = UXU^\dagger, \ U^\dagger U \! = \!
 I_\DIM$ (because ${\rm tr}[\phi_U(X)] = {\rm tr}(X) = 1$ for all $X$).
 NINO channels inherit, from linear maps, the powerful ability to characterize them through their action on a complete basis (because $\phi$ has this property).
-Next we obtain a general representation for NINO channels.
+Next, extending Rembieli\'nski and Caban \cite{200309170}, we obtain a general representation and Markovian evolution equation for NINO channels.

 \begin{prop}[{\bf NINO representation}] Let $\Lambda$ be a NINO map of the form (\ref{nino def equation}) with $\phi$ linear.
 Then $\Lambda$ has a representation

 \end{prop}

 \begin{proof} This follows from {\bf Proposition \ref{operator-sum representation prop}} after substituting $\lambda_\alpha = \zeta_\alpha | \lambda_\alpha |, \ \zeta_\alpha = {\rm sign}( \lambda_\alpha)$, and rescaling the $A^{\rm 's}$. $ \ \Box$ \end{proof}